dotnet/msbuild/documentation/wiki/Binary-Log.md

 ## Forward compatibility reading

 From version 18, the binlog contains as well the minimum version of reader that can interpret it (stored in bytes 4 to 8).
-A support for best effor forward compatibility is added by this version.
-Best effort only because binlog format is not self-describing, i.e. it doesn't carry its schema around for performance and compactness reasons.
+Support for best effort forward compatibility is added by this version.
+It is “best effort” only because the binlog format is not self-describing, i.e. it doesn't carry its schema around for performance and compactness reasons.

 This is not of a high importance for users of the Viewer because Viewer is always up-to-date (there isn't an "old version" of the Viewer unless people go to great lengths to prevent it from auto-updating).